Marriage loses its sparkle in Kuwait

 The campaign, launched in March by the Justice Ministry, encourages Kuwaitis to think about matrimony before material goods, studying, a career, travelling and having fun with friends.

-"You are right" to want all these things, say the brightly coloured advertisements in local media.
+"You are right" to want all these things, say the brightly colored advertisements in local media.
 "But, MARRIAGE COMES FIRST."

 Ministry officials declined to comment on the campaign.
 But the issue has potentially vast implications for the tiny oil producer, including its effect on the birth rate and the role of women and the family in what is still a deeply conservative society.